WebArena: Real Browser-Agent Tasks on Self-Hosted Sites

 - [2] Koh, J. Y. et al. (2024).
 VisualWebArena: Evaluating Multimodal Agents on Realistic Visual Web Tasks. arXiv:2401.13649.

-- [3] WebArena project site and leaderboard, accessed May 2026. webarena.dev.
+- [3] WebArena project site and leaderboard. webarena.dev.

 - [4] WebArena reproducibility repository. github.com/web-arena-x/webarena.